rbjoergensen/docs.callofthevoid.dk/Readme.md

 - Add files from GitHub to the site when building
 - Find fix for links that point to placeholders
 - Add crontimer for docs build
+- Add docs configuration to repositories to customize view
+- Fix casing for readme files in different formats